-- Single commands or multiline blocks of code can be entered and executed.
+- Single or multiline blocks of code can be entered and run.

-- Tools or functions that have already been entered and executed can be recalled, edited, and reexecuted.
+- Tools or functions that have already been entered and run can be recalled, edited, and rerun.

 - Python code can be loaded from existing Python files or saved to reload later or used in a different environment.

-- Autocomplete functionality makes filling in geoprocessing tool parameters faster than using tool dialog boxes.
+- Intelligent code completion, parameter info, quick help, and member list functionality makes filling in geoprocessing tool parameters faster than using tool dialog boxes.

 To open the Python window, on the Analysis tab, in the Geoprocessing group, click the drop-down menu under the Python button and click the Python window button .